Early Life and Education

-Anthony Paul Bamford was born on October 23, 1945, in Staffordshire, England.
-He is the son of Joseph Cyril Bamford, the founder of J.C.
-Bamford Excavators Limited (JCB).
-Bamford attended Ampleforth College and later studied at the University of Grenoble.
-His upbringing exposed him to the world of engineering and manufacturing, igniting his passion for the industry.
+Anthony Paul Bamford, now known as Lord Bamford, was born on October 23, 1945, in Staffordshire, England.
+He is the son of Joseph Cyril Bamford, the founder of JCB.
+He received his education at Ampleforth College and later studied at the University of Grenoble.

 Rise to Success